-- distribution of information about the possibilities of business development at the local level (typically using information available on the company's website information about current and planned competitions announced by Sakhalin Energy as well as the programme of the Russian vendor development); - assistance in organising meetings of local residents with the appropriate representatives of the company; - · assistance in filling out the company's grievance forms; - informing the company on any concerns or grievances from the residents in connection with the project development.
+- distribution of information about the possibilities of business development at the local level (typically using information available on the company's web site - information about current and planned competitions announced by Sakhalin Energy as well as the programme of the Russian vendor development): - assistance in organising meetings of local residents with the appropriate representatives of the company; - assistance in filling out the company's grievance forms; - informing the company on any concerns or grievances from the residents in connection with the project development.

-All the consultants employed by the company information centres shall take appropriate training and visit the company's facilities (if possible) on an annual basis.
-The 2017 workshop tentative agenda is expected to include the following items: 2016 overview of company performance and development projects, refreshment on filling in the monthly reporting from and the visitor register, Sakhalin Energy Grievance Procedure, Sakhalin Energy social programmes, key focus areas of the 2017 Sustainable Development Report.
+All the consultants employed by the company's information centres shall take appropriate training and visit the company's facilities (if possible) on an annual basis.
+The 2019 workshop tentative agenda is expected to include the following items: 2018 overview of company performance and development projects, Sakhalin Energy's Grievance Procedure, social programmes, key focus areas of the 2019 Sustainable Development Report and others.

 The company regularly (at least monthly) feeds information about the project and social programmes to its information centres.
-The company representatives (from Social Performance Subdivision) visit the information centres to provide consulting to the information centres consultants at least twice a year or on request.
+The company representatives (from Information Support and Media Relations Subdivision) visit the information centres to provide consulting to the information centres consultants at least twice a year or on request.
+Representatives of other Corporate Affairs Subdivisions will visit information centres as required.